vonhathanh/research/zk/chapter_4_set.md

 - Injective: Elements in the codomain have atmost one preimage.
 If an elemement doesn't have preimage, it's okay.
 If two or more elements in the domain map to the same element, it's not injective
 - Bijective: a function that is bot surjective and injective
-- Exercise 10: A = {1, 2, 3}, B = {x, y, z}, define f(A) -> B that is not injective and surjective
+- Exercise 10: A = {1, 2, 3}, B = {x, y, z}, define f(A) -> B that is not injective and surjective.
-Not surjective -> an element in B doesn't have preimage, we choose z to be that element Not injective -> two or more elements in the domain map to the same codomain, we choose: (1, x), (2, x) So our set/function is: {(1, x), (2, x), (3, y)}
+Not surjective -> an element in B doesn't have preimage, we choose z to be that element.
+Not injective -> two or more elements in the domain map to the same codomain, we choose: (1, x), (2, x) So our set/function is: {(1, x), (2, x), (3, y)}
 - Set relation: if we take a subset of AxB then we say an element a from A is related to an element b from B if